Tusonic/Admin-Tools/README.md

 Free and source-available fair-code licensed workflow automation tool

 * ## MAKE.COM
 is a no-code integration platform that allows you to connect multiple apps and transfer data between them.

+* ## GRAFANA
+is the open source analytics & monitoring solution for every database.

 #  AntiVirus